 Some of the underlying justification of spousal support is the concept that a marriage is like a business with many essential functions (earning income, parenting, maintaining home, shopping/cooking, paying bills), and that spouses make decisions together (consciously or not) how to manage all the functions.
 Based on those decisions, if one person in a divorce has a much greater income and earning power than the other for many years to come, alimony is intended to reduce the inequity resulting from these marital decisions.

-Transitional Spousal Support is the most commonly awarded.
-It is established for a set period of time, and aimed at providing the unemployed or lower wage-earning spouse financial support that allows them to seek addition education or training to become more employable and increase their earning capacity.
-In multi-year spousal support cases, there may be one or more decreases in the support, or “step-downs,” with the presumption that the person receiving support is gradually increasing their income over time.
+This is established for a set period of time, and aimed at providing the unemployed or lower wage-earning spouse financial support that allows them to seek addition education or training to become more employable and increase their earning capacity.
+For long term marriage in Oregon alimony cases, there may be one or more decreases in the support, or “step-downs,” with the presumption that the person receiving support is gradually increasing their income over time.

-For many divorcing couples in Oregon, the type of alimony that most accurately addresses the history of their marriage is clear-cut.
-However, it is murky for in some cases, and the settlement or court order may include more than one type of spousal support.
+The type of alimony that most accurately addresses the history of their marriage is clear-cut for many divorcing couples.
+However, the Oregon divorce laws regarding alimony are murky for some cases, and the settlement or court order may include more than one type of spousal support.
 If you are uncertain what category applies to your situation, consider having a consultation with a divorce lawyer.

 Wondering if alimony can be changed later?
 Read about alimony modification in Oregon.